firejoust/mineflayer-movement/README.md

 // sets the player's yaw to the most suitable angle towards the destination async bot.movement.steer(destination, rotations, average)

-// returns the most suitable angle towards the destination bot.movement.getYaw(destination, rotations, average)
+// returns a yaw angle pointing towards the destination bot.movement.getYaw(destination, rotations, average)

+// returns an object including the yaw angle with its associated cost bot.movement.getRotation(destination, rotations, average)

-// returns an object including arrays for "costs" and "rotations" (angles) bot.movement.getCosts(destination, rotations)
+// returns an object including rotations and costs bot.movement.getRotations(destination, rotations)

 options = {
   destination: Vec3, // the position to move towards